Conspiracy theories and where to find them on TikTok: Results

-\subsection{Detecting conspiracy theories with LLMs}
+\subsection{Detecting Conspiracy Theories with LLMs}

-We evaluated the performance of different models by measuring their precision ($TP/(TP+FP)$, TP=True Positives, FP=False Positives) and recall ($TP/(TP+FN)$ FN=False Negatives).
-The second (\Ctwo) and third settings (\Cthree) are particularly relevant in the context of content moderation since it is important to underline the trade-off between false positives (thus precision) and recall.
+This section evaluates the performance of different models on identifying conspiratorial videos by measuring their precision ($P$) and recall ($R$).
+The last two configurations (\Ctwo and \Cthree), which represent unbalanced settings, are particularly relevant in the context of content moderation, as they highlight the trade-off between false positives (and thus precision) and recall.

-As a baseline model, we employ RoBERTa base~\cite{DBLP:journals/corr/abs-1907-11692} and fine-tune it on both the balanced (\Cone) (Precision, Recall= $0.83 \pm 0.01 $ on validation) and unbalanced datasets (\Cthree) (Precision= $0.68 \pm 0.04 $, Recall= $0.67 \pm 0.01 $ on validation) with 5-fold cross-validation.
-Further details are available in \Cref{appendixA}.
+As a baseline model, we use RoBERTa base~\cite{DBLP:journals/corr/abs-1907-11692} and fine-tune it on both the balanced (\Cone) ($P = R = 0.83 \pm 0.01 $ on validation) and unbalanced datasets (\Cthree) ($P=0.68 \pm 0.04 $, $R=0.67 \pm 0.01 $ on validation) with a 0.72-0.25 train-test split. \Cref{sec:app_roberta} provides further details.

-In \Cref{fig:balanced,fig:unbalanced} we report the results of the classification task, focusing on evaluating the performance of detecting the positive (conspiracy) class, specifically for the first (\Cone) and third (\Cthree) cases that we illustrated before.
-In both figures, we observe that across all the 25 seeds we provided as input to the classification process, the three models are surprisingly consistent.
-There is very little to no variation in the classification results, across the two datasets and the different prompts we provided to the models.
+\Cref{fig:balanced,fig:unbalanced} report the results for the classification task, i.e., detecting the positive (conspiracy) class, specifically for the first (\Cone) and third (\Cthree) configurations.
+Additional results for case \Ctwo are included in \Cref{sec:app_classification} and are similar to those for \Cthree.
+In both configurations, the three models are surprisingly consistent across all the 25 runs.
+There is little to no variation in the classification results across the two datasets and the different prompts.

-In the balanced setting, we find interesting results regarding the effects of the prompts.
-The best-performing model precision-wise is Llama3 with an almost perfect score (\num{0.964}), with the Step-by-step Prompt configuration.
-Still, most of the models performed better (+1-12\%) than the baseline, except for Gemma in the Definition and Simple configuration.
-We find overall an increasing trend in performance related to this metric with the Step-by-step configuration being the most performant.

-We see instead an opposite tendency for what concerns the Recall metric: the Simple prompt is the best performing overall, even if the higher score we register is \num{0.87} by Gemma in the Definition Prompt configuration.
-This last configuration, coupled with LLama3 and again Gemma in the Simple prompt setting, was the only one that performed better than the baseline on the Recall, while the remaining performed significantly worse (-1\% to -49\% ) than RoBERTa.
+\spara{Balanced setting (\Cone)}.
+Here the different prompts show an interesting pattern (\Cref{fig:balanced}).
+The best-performing model, precision-wise, is Llama3 with an almost perfect score (\num{0.96}), with the Step-by-step prompt.
+Most models performed better (+1 to +12 pp.) than the baseline, except for Gemma with the Simple and Definition prompts.
+Overall, the Step-by-step prompt results in the highest precision, although the difference with the Simple prompt is relatively small.
+We see instead an opposite tendency for what concerns the recall: the Simple prompt is the best performing overall, with the highest score of \num{0.87} by Gemma with the Definition prompt.
+This last configuration together with Gemma and LLama3 with the Simple prompt are the only ones that perform better than the baseline in terms of recall, while the other models perform significantly worse than RoBERTa (-1 to -49 pp.).